Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums

-The visualization field has increasingly explored narrative elements as a strategy for engaging users in complex and unfamiliar data~\cite{Segel:5613452,Chan2016,Bryan2017}.
-We paper examine the application of narrative strategies and animation effects to explain a complex and unfamiliar metagenomic dataset for the visiting public in a science museum exhibit called Sea of Genes.
-We explore how the effectiveness of animation varies when the instructional domain of the content to be learned lacks familiarity.
-In particular, our study examines the combination of animation and narrative strategies and how they impacted visitors’ interpretations and understandings of metagenomic data.
-First, we provide a detailed account on the design process behind developing such an exhibit.
-We then address limitations of narrative strategies in an informal learning environment and point out directions for research in this space.
-Our study aims to generate insights from using narrative and animation to explain complex and unfamiliar datasets and contribute to lessons learned in communicating the research of the increasingly important field of metagenomics.
+Even though the visualization field has explored narrative elements as a strategy for engaging users with complex data~\cite{segel2010narrative,Chan2016,Bryan2017}, there has been limited work on visualization exhibits that present complex content from an unfamiliar domain in a museum setting.
+Unfamiliar domain, in this context, refers to the targeted audience having little prior knowledge of the domain.
+We examine the application of narrative visualization strategies and animation effects to reduce complexity and create familiarity when presenting scientific findings through a museum exhibit.
+The exhibit is called \textit{Sea of Genes}.
+First, we provide a detailed documentation of the design process for developing such an exhibit and the challenges we faced compared to our prior exhibit design experiences.
+We then address limitations and constraints of designing a visualization exhibit in an informal learning environment and point out directions for research in this space.
+This work presents a detailed account of an attempt to explain tightly-coupled relationships through storytelling and animation in a multi-user, informal learning environment to the public with varying prior knowledge on the domain.
+We discuss takeaways and provide guidance for studying science museum exhibits, which we believe is especially valuable to both the field of metagenomics and other scientific domains.